sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 ## Running `singlesketch`

-The `singlesketch` command generates a sketch for a single sequence file.
+The `singlesketch` command generates a sketch for a single sample, with one or more input FASTA/FASTQ files.

 ### Basic Usage

 ```bash
 sourmash scripts singlesketch input.fa -p k=21,scaled=1000,dna -o output.sig --name signature_name
 ```

 ### Using `stdin/stdout`

 You can use `-` for `stdin` and output the result to `stdout`:
 ```bash
 cat input.fa | sourmash scripts singlesketch - -o -
 ```

 ### Running `multisearch` and `pairwise`